-Accessing the data Cloudflare collects · Cloudflare Fundamentals
+Accessing the data Cloudflare collects

 - Account Analytics - Sum of traffic to all your sites

 - Network Analytics - Analytics that provide visibility into network and transport-layer traffic patterns and DDoS attacks.
-Only available for customers on an Enterprise plan who use Spectrum, Magic Transit, or Bring Your Own IP (BYOIP).
+Only available for customers on an Enterprise plan who use Spectrum , Magic Transit , or Bring Your Own IP (BYOIP) .

-- Web Analytics - Privacy-first analytics for your website that doesn't require changing your DNS or using Cloudflare’s proxy
+- Web Analytics - Privacy-first analytics for your website that does not require changing your DNS or using Cloudflare’s proxy

 Logs